How to Get Rid of Stink Bugs

 When you need to eliminate the stink bugs on contact, there is only 1 solution!
 Safer® Brand EndALL can eliminate stink bugs through the combination of insectical soap, pyrethrin, and neem oil.

 The most effective stink bug killer on the market is Safer® Brand EndALL can eliminate stink bugs through the combination of insectical soap, pyrethrin, and neem oil.
-This OMRI Listed® solution is approved for use in organic gardening.
+This OMRI Listed® solution is compliant for use in organic gardening.

 Another way to eliminate stink bugs is using the Safer® Brand Stink Bug Magnet.
 The Stink Bug Magnet features a quick release pheromone to attract and trap stink bugs quickly.

 The Victor Ultimate Stink Bug Trap uses a slow release pheromone and warm light made popular by our Ultimate Flea Trap.
 The combination of pheromone and heat make for the perfect haven to attract stink bugs in your home.

 The Stink Bug Magnet uses a fast release pheromone to quickly trap stink bugs in the more competitive outdoor environment.
-This trap's color and pheromone prove to be the perfect combination for effective stink bug control.
+This trap's color and pheromone prove to be the perfect combination for stink bug control.

 Safer® Brand EndALL eliminates stink bugs by using a combination of insecticidal soap, pyrethrin, and neem oil extract.
 Pyrethrin works to break down the insects hard exoskeleton, and insecticidal soap breaks down the waxy membrane inside the exoskeleton, killing the insect through dehydration.
 Neem oil extract works by suffocating the insect.
 This provides you with 3 ways of eliminating these stinky pests.